-Turtle M1 is a very old, large (560 gr) female that was found crossing the road on 7/5/08 and has been tracked since.
+Turtle M1 is a very old, large (560 gr) female that was found crossing the road on 7/5/08 and has been tracked every season since.
 M1 is an active long distance traveler who's primary activity area is approximately 19 acres, located on a steep south-facing slope with an oak-hickory overstory.
 She rarely constructs a resting form or spends much time basking in direct sun, and travels routes in long straight stretches.
 GPS distance traveled;

 M1 nests annually, laying 4 eggs per clutch.
 No eggs have survived in the observed years: all being destroyed by racoons within a day of nesting.
-She nests at different sites each year and occassionally crosses the road to nest in the meadow, and crosses again as she returns to her primary activity area.
+She nests at different sites each year and occassionally crosses the paved road to nest in the meadow, and crosses again as she returns to her primary activity area.

 Turtle M2 was killed when he was run over intentionally by National Park Service employee, Charles N Painter,a local redneck and sociopath, on his early morning commute to work.
 As result, all research turtles are now monitored while close to roads and crossings video recorded, and some turtles assisted across the road.
 The value of the future data is more valuable than a single road mortality statistic when the death can be avoided.

 Turtle M3 was found on 4/24/09 only one day before M1 (F) emerged from hibernation, and only about 6 feet away from M1's hibernation location.

 M3 is a 485 gram male whose primary activity area is comparatively small (3.8 acres) and mostly within the power line ROW, and has chosen a number of hibernation spots at the ROW edge and in the woods, over the years.
 M3 enters into hibernation on nearly the same day each fall.